 This historic hotel, which opened at the turn of the 20th century, once served as temporary housing for survivors of the Titanic.
 Its slim rooms are reminiscent of sleeper cars on trains or cabins on ships.
 No bathrooms, though – they’re down the hall!
 The aesthetic of the hotel is grounded somewhere in the 1920s, with bellhops dressed in maroon suits and hats and maids dressed in black and white.
 It looks almost like a Wes Anderson-directed adaptation of the Tower of Terror.
 These are some of the cheapest and most stylish rooms you’ll find in the city.

 The Chena Hot Springs Resort in Fairbanks, Alaska, was founded over 100 years ago.
-At Chena, you can enjoy hot springs and the Aurora Borealis.
-They are also home to the largest year-round ice museum in the world, the Aurora Ice Museum and Ice Bar.
+At Chena, you can enjoy hot springs and the aurora borealis.
+It’s also home to the largest year-round ice museum in the world, the Aurora Ice Museum and Ice Bar.
 Guests have many experiences to choose from, like dog sled rides, healing mineral waters, snow coach tours and skiing.
 It is a beautiful, remote location filled with Alaskan wildlife and breathtaking views.

 The Rainbow Ridge B&B is actually a working farm with crops and livestock.
 As a guest you can help milk goats, feed baby animals, harvest from the garden and collect eggs.
-They even have a calendar tracking when the new babies are supposed to be born.
-At night you can lay your head down in one of the rooms of their 1880s farmhouse.
+It even has a calendar tracking when the new babies are supposed to be born.
+At night you can lay your head down in one of the rooms of the 1880s farmhouse.
 You don’t even need to worry about setting your alarm; that’s the rooster’s job!

-Of all the unique hotels that I found, this was the one that struck me the most.
-The Inn at Christmas Place is a AAA Three Diamond Rated hotel in Tennessee across the street from a Christmas-themed shopping center.
-The Inn is open all year-round.
+This unique hotel is straight out of a Hallmark movie.
+The Inn at Christmas Place is a AAA Three Diamond Designated hotel in Tennessee across the street from a Christmas-themed shopping center.
+The inn is open all year-round.
 It is a tall, formidable presence, with Bavarian architecture and multiple spires.
 In the lobby, there is a giant glockenspiel which goes off hourly from 9 a.m. to 9 p.m. every day.
 There is a nightly concert by Singing Santa, who has an acoustic guitar and sings Christmas carols.
-And finally, the crown jewel: Their phone number is 1-888-HOLY-NIGHT.
+And finally, the crown jewel: Their phone number is 888-HOLY-NIGHT.

 Once a world-class ocean liner, The Queen Mary is now docked permanently in Long Beach, California.
 This cruise ship, which last sailed in the 1960s, is the pinnacle of weird hotels.
 Enjoy the art deco architecture, luxury spas and nautical theme, but beware!
-The RMS Queen Mary is one of the most haunted places in America.
+The RMS Queen Mary is said to be one of the most haunted places in America.
 You won’t have to encounter the ghosts all alone, though.
-You can take one of their many paranormal walking tours.
+You can take one of the many paranormal walking tours.

 Come stay at the grandfather of unique hotels!
-Longfellow’s Wayside Inn is the oldest continually-operating inn in the United States.
+Longfellow’s Wayside Inn is the oldest continually operating inn in the United States.
 With three centuries under its belt, it’s older than America itself.
-The inn crossed paths with George Washington, the Marquis de Lafayette and Henry David Thoreau, but it wasn’t until Henry Wadsworth Longfellow wrote a book based on the inn, entitled “Tales of a Wayside Inn,” that it cemented itself as an American landmark.
+The inn crossed paths with George Washington, the Marquis de Lafayette and Henry David Thoreau.
+It wasn’t until Henry Wadsworth Longfellow wrote a book based on the inn, entitled “Tales of a Wayside Inn,” that it cemented itself as an American landmark.
 In 1923, Henry Ford purchased the inn and transformed it into the first living history museum in the United States.